 Methocarbamol is metabolized via dealkylation and hydroxylation.
 Conjugation of Methocarbamol also is likely.
 Essentially all Methocarbamol metabolites are eliminated in the urine.
 Small amounts of unchanged Methocarbamol also are excreted in the urine.

-Methocarbamol is contraindicated in patients hypersensitive to Methocarbamol or to any of the tablet components.
+Methocarbamol Tablets are contraindicated in patients hypersensitive to Methocarbamol or to any of the tablet components.

-Safe use of Methocarbamol has not been established with regard to possible adverse effects upon fetal development.
+Safe use of Methocarbamol Tablets has not been established with regard to possible adverse effects upon fetal development.
 There have been reports of fetal and congenital abnormalities following in utero exposure to Methocarbamol.
-Therefore, Methocarbamol tablets should not be used in women who are or may become pregnant and particularly during early pregnancy unless in the judgment of the physician the potential benefits outweigh the possible hazards (see PRECAUTIONS, Pregnancy).
+Therefore, Methocarbamol Tablets should not be used in women who are or may become pregnant and particularly during early pregnancy unless in the judgment of the physician the potential benefits outweigh the possible hazards (see PRECAUTIONS: Pregnancy).

 Methocarbamol may impair mental and/or physical abilities required for performance of hazardous tasks, such as operating machinery or driving a motor vehicle.
 Patients should be cautioned about operating machinery, including automobiles, until they are reasonably certain that Methocarbamol therapy does not adversely affect their ability to engage in such activities.